Hello, super savvy entrepreneur! Welcome to episode 147 of the Heart-Centred Business Podcast.

 That’s my four-step price increase strategy.

 I would love to be able to help you really implement this effectively.
-Come and join the Academy and we can work out what your pricing should be.
+Come and join Take Off and we can work out what your pricing should be.

 The other thing that I just want to say is, if you struggle with managing your money, get some help with this stuff as well.